Home / Destinations / Singapore / The Perfect 5 Day Singapore Itinerary

 Later, walk down to East Coast Road, the main shopping street lined with more picturesque old shophouses.

-Here you’ll find a number of stores that specialise in traditional Singaporean and Peranakan food.
-Heavenly Wangs located inside the historic Red House is a great place for a belated breakfast.
+Here you’ll find a number of restaurants and cafes that specialise in traditional Singaporean and Peranakan food, with the area being a great place for a belated breakfast.

 From East Coast Road make your way to Kampong Glam, another of Singapore’s historic neighbourhoods.